 Sad news, though, nothing lasts forever.

 Both DIRECTV and DISH have gone through multiple generations of their technology and that’s meant moving away from the oldest receivers to something more modern.
 A few years ago, DIRECTV stopped providing guide data to the pre-2003 boxes, making them useless.
 Last year, DISH upgraded its encoding technologies to make anything made before about 2008 obsolete.
-DIRECTV is planning the mother of all changes when it stops standard definition service sometime in 2019, making all SD equipment into expensive bricks.
+Between 2016 and 2019, DIRECTV aggressively moved away from standard definition, replacing close to 100% of standard-definition receivers.
+This move will also allow them to use more advanced encoding on the standard-definition channels that remain.
+However, it means that any receiver that isn’t HD ready is now obsolete.

 How fair is that?